 What Can You Rent with TreXperience?

-If you forgot something or prefer to travel lighter, you can rent the following camping items from us for an additional cost.
+Did you forget something?
+Don’t worry.
+You can rent selected trekking and camping items from us for an additional cost.

 Useful Information About the 7 Day Inca Trail Trek